sphinx-doc/sphinx/doc/latex.rst

   .. note::

-     To let this table fit on the page width in PDF output we have lied a bit For instance, the actual definition of ``\sphinxstylenotetitle`` is:
+     To let this table fit on the page width in PDF output we have lied a bit.
+     For instance, the actual definition of ``\sphinxstylenotetitle`` is:

      .. code-block:: latex